stefabat/CheatSheet/gnuplot.md

-    set terminal                    # shows the available terminals set terminal qt <n>             # plot to the qt gui number <n>, different numbers -> different windows! set terminal dumb               # plot to the terminal! set terminal pdf                # print to pdf (cairo) set terminal eps                # print to eps (cairo) set terminal postscript         # print to postscript (no cairo) set terminal cairolatex eps     # print to eps the figure and create a tex file for the text set terminal cairolatex pdf     # print to pdf the figure and create a tex file for the text
+    set terminal                    # shows the available terminals set terminal qt <n>             # plot to the qt gui number <n>, different numbers -> different windows! set terminal dumb               # plot to the terminal (awesome!!) set terminal pdf                # render the plot in a pdf file (using cairo) set terminal eps                # render the plot in an eps (using cairo) set terminal postscript         # render the plot in a postscript file (no cairo) set terminal epslatex           # plot (w/o text) in an eps file and create a tex file which render the text using Latex set terminal cairolatex pdf     # same as above but creates a pdf.
+(Note however that I was not able to use it..)

 #### Output stream